Celebrate Tristan Rogers’ 41th Anniversary as General Hospital’s Robert Scorpio With a Photo Album of the Superspy’s Life and Loves

-When Tristan Rogers first aired on General Hospital on December 2, 1980, he didn’t know that his life had been changed forever, that he’d still be playing the same part 40 years later, that his name would become synonymous with his on-screen alter ego’s.
+When Tristan Rogers first aired on General Hospital on December 2, 1980, he didn’t know that his life had been changed forever, that he’d still be playing the same part more than four decades later, that his name would become synonymous with his on-screen alter ego’s.

 The audience probably could have clued him in, though.

 From the moment that the Australian actor hit the screen, he was a hit as Port Charles’ answer to James Bond, Robert Scorpio.
 No way were viewers of the ABC soap going to let him go.
 And he wouldn’t be all that eager to let go himself, either.